 - 16.1.
 Secondary schools can have an unlimited number of pupils placed via NPA, however in practice if the number of pupils on NPA exceeds 3.5% of the whole school population this may be one of the reasons for considering pupils on L1 for ELP. - 16.2.
-Each Secondary School has an allocated number of ELP places based on the original guidance set out by the DfE and then in proceeding years through an assessment of regular and anticipated use. - 16.3.
-This place funding is £10,000 per pupil/place and comes from the Local Authorities High Needs Block allocation.
-This will come directly to academies and via the Local Authority for maintained schools.
+Each secondary school has an allocated number of ELP places based on the original guidance set out by the DfE and then in proceeding years through an assessment of regular and anticipated use. - 16.3.
+This place funding is £10,000 per pupil/place and comes from DSG/AWPU (roughly £4,000 including deprivation factors) and the local authority's High Needs Block allocation (£6,000).
+This will come directly to academies and via the local authority for maintained schools.
 So, as an example, a school may have 18 agreed places.
-This will be registered and agreed with the Education Funding Agency (EFA) of the DfE.
-In most, but not all years the EFA will contact Local Authorities in the autumn and ask them to negotiate and agree with schools their allocation of places for the next financial/school year.
+These will be registered and agreed with the Education Funding Agency (EFA) of the DfE.
+In most, but not all, years the EFA will contact local authorities in the autumn and ask them to negotiate and agree with schools their allocation of places for the next financial/school year.
 There are often conditions laid down by the EFA about what can be agreed or changed in any given year.
-For maintained schools the decision to change place numbers primarily lies with the Local Authority, for Academies this must be a partnered decision.
-However in both circumstances a guide to numbers will be dictated to by: - Numbers of places used in the preceding year and sometimes three years; - The anticipated numbers in the coming year; - The overall net impact on the Local Authorities and the Schools capacity to utilise the budget effectively. - 16.4.
-Place numbers may therefore be increased or decreased year on year in relation to the needs of pupils.
-It is unlikely that place numbers would be significantly reduced or increased without a clear picture of need supporting this decision. - 16.5.
-If there are more places than pupils in any given year, this will be offset against top-ups.
-If there are more eligible pupils than places the Local Authority will provide both place and top-up funding for these additional pupils while they are on the school role.
-It is unusual that the place funding exactly matches the number of pupils registered for ELP.
-For the majority of schools there will be some recoupment for under use or additional funding for over use. - 16.6.
-The EFA will recoup AWPU (element 1) where a pupil utilises an ELP place instead of a mainstream place based on the October census.
-The new Funding formula is set to change this and when introduced ELP pupils will be established as part of the schools roll and funding altered to compensate for the change.
-It is expected that in the future rather than receiving £10,000 per place the initial place funding of around £4,000 will be included in the schools roll and then the EFA will add to this to make up £10,000.
+For maintained schools the decision to change place numbers primarily lies with the local authority, for academies this must be a partnered decision.
+However, in both circumstances an agreed numbers will be guided by: - Numbers of places used in the preceding year and sometimes three years; - The anticipated numbers in the coming year; - The overall net impact on the local authority's and the school's capacity to utilise the budget effectively.